 Preparing for a major competition is never an easy task, training schedules usually increase significantly; fatigue and injury usually start to set in.
-With major competitions comes extensive travelling which can easily fatigue the body; these athletes, like myself, have trained very hard and for a long time for opportunities like The Canada Games, National Championships and even the Olympics, these athletes certainly do not want to miss an opportunity due to an injury.
+With major competitions comes extensive traveling which can easily fatigue the body; these athletes, like myself, have trained very hard and for a long time for opportunities like The Canada Games, National Championships, and even the Olympics, these athletes certainly do not want to miss an opportunity due to an injury.

 Getting yourself mentally prepared for this type of event is hard, you are faced with many new excitements that can lead to distractions; you come away with some fun experiences that you will never forget, for me the athlete’s village is always the best.